Matrax/QuickGLSL/README.md

 ## Windows:
 - The "window" folder contains an already compiled version for Window 10 of QuickGLSL.
 (Compiled with MinGW).
 So you can directly go to the deployment section.

-## Others
+## Other OS
+- You need to have qmake installed with Qt.
-- Generate the makefile using qmake or cmake with Qt.
+- Generate the makefile using qmake with Qt
 - Compile the program with make.

 # Deployment

 ## Windows
-- windeployqt . --release --no-translations --no-system-d3d-compiler --no-compiler-runtime --no-quick-import
+windeployqt . --release --no-translations --no-system-d3d-compiler --no-compiler-runtime --no-quick-import

 # Shaders

 ## Predefined uniforms variables

-- uniform float random (give a random number between 0 and 1 to the shader every frame)
+- uniform float random (send to the shader every frame a random number between 0 and 1)
-- uniform float smooth_random (give a smooth random number between 0 and 1 using interpolation to the shader every frame)
+- uniform float smooth_random (send to the shader every frame a smooth random number using interpolation between 0 and 1)